JeffryBooher/brackets-bookmarks-extension/README.md

 Bookmarks are serialized and remembered globally.
 Add bookmarks to a file, close the file, reopen the file.
 Brackets will restore the bookmarks.
 Bookmarks are represented with a color and a bookmark icon.

-Bookmarked lines with Live Editing Syntax error will show using a different color
+Bookmarked lines with Live Editing Syntax Errors will show using a different color

 ##TODO
 1. Localize.
 I've set this extension up for localization so please contribute pull requests to translate this extension